AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2017-09-14-5-best-app-for-learning-language.md

 This is a very different app compared to the previous ones and that is why I wanted to include it in this list.

 Instead of simply filling in gaps or memorizing words, [Beelinguapp](https://beelinguapp.com/) offers the users a series of short stories to read simultaneously in two languages.
-It is possible to listen to the audiobook or read by ourselves aswell as the possibility to turn off one of the two languages.
+It is possible to listen to the audiobook or read by ourselves as well as the possibility to turn off one of the two languages.

 The app offers a good amount of content for free, with more stories to be purchased.